Natural scientific research in Canada: Astronomy

 Radio astronomy became a prominent feature of post war astronomy in Canada with the construction of the Algonquin Radio Observatory in Algonquin Park, Ontario in 1959.
-This facility built under the direction of noted astronomer Dr. Arthur Covington, featured a large 150 ft receiving dish.
+This facility built under the direction of noted astronomer Arthur Covington, featured a large 150 ft receiving dish.
 The Dominion Radio Astrophysical Observatory in Penticton, British Columbia, built shortly thereafter, features an interferometric radio telescope, a 26-m single-dish antenna and a solar flux monitor.
 In 1962 another optical telescope, a 48-inch reflector fitted with a Coude focus and a room sized spectrograph, was added to the Dominion Astrophysical Observatory in Victoria.
 The establishment in 1975, of the Herzberg Institute for Astrophysics by the National Research Council of Canada consolidated the work of Canadian astronomy at the institution and this new organization became the prime mover for the construction of the new Canada-France-Hawaii Telescope, on Mount Mauna Kea in Hawaii, that saw first light in 1979.

 Space science

 Canada's initial achievements in space science came as a result of military initiatives.
 Because the effectiveness of radio communications and the huge air defence radar chains across Canada's north was affected by the electrical properties of the ionosphere, studies of those properties were undertaken in the fifties.
 In 1954, the Canadian Army built the Churchill Rocket Research Range in northern Manitoba for the launching of rockets with payloads designed to study the upper atmosphere.
 There were further launches in 1957 and 1958 as part of Canada's participation in the activities of the International Geophysical Year.
 The site was used by the National Research Council in the 1970s and 1980s for the launching of rockets as part of the Canadian Upper Atmosphere Research Programme.

 In 1958, the newly formed NASA in the US sought international partners for its nascent satellite programme.
-The Canadian response came from the Defence Research Establishment where Dr. John Chapman proposed that Canada build a satellite to study the properties of the ionosphere from above (the rockets from Churchill studied them from below).
+The Canadian response came from the Defence Research Establishment where John Chapman proposed that Canada build a satellite to study the properties of the ionosphere from above (the rockets from Churchill studied them from below).
 NASA accepted the proposal, and the DRE in Ottawa, with the help of RCA in Montreal and SPAR Aerospace in Toronto, overcame daunting engineering difficulties and built Alouette I, a 145 kg. satellite which was launched by NASA from the Pacific Missile Test Range in California on 29 September 1962.
 Alouette I contributed significantly to the understanding of the electrical properties of the upper atmosphere.
 As a result of this success, Canada and the US signed an agreement relating to International Satellites for Ionospheric Studies, ISIS, and Canada launched Alouette II in 1965, ISIS I in 1969 and ISIS II in 1970.